 Answer The Door – 61%

-More than half of the tradespeople surveyed have been asked to answer the door.
-Of course, if you’re waiting for a delivery or the customer is out, it makes sense for you to do it.
+Over half of the tradespeople surveyed have been asked to answer the door.
+Of course, it makes sense to do if you’re waiting for a delivery or the customer is out.
 Be aware of the risks of letting someone into the house, though.